eddyem/astrovideoguide_v3/LocCorr_new/Readme.md

 Takes fresh images from CMOS, single file or directory using inotify, find objects, calculate their centroids and send messages to corrector over serial-proxy.

 Used corrector controller - `multistepper`.
-Used CMOS - Basler or Grasshopper.
+Used CMOS - Basler, Grasshopper or Hikrobot.